Non-stationary Online Learning with Memory and Non-stochastic Control: Related Work

-Online non-stochastic control in non-stationary environments is also recently studied via the measure of \emph{adaptive regret}~\citep{ICML'09:Hazan-adaptive} --- the regret compared to the best policy on any interval in time horizon.~\citet{arXiv'20:adaptive-OCOmemory} propose the first controller with an $\Ot(\sqrt{T})$ expected adaptive regret on any interval in the total horizon.
-The result is strengthened in a recent work (concurrent to our paper)~\citep{arXiv'21:SA-OCOwMemory}, which presents a strongly adaptive controller with an $\Ot(\sqrt{\abs{\I}})$ deterministic adaptive regret on any interval $\I \subseteq [T]$.
-The two papers and our work all study non-stationary online control, however, the concerned measures and used techniques are completely different. \textbf{(1)} Measures: dynamic regret studies the global behavior to ensure a competitive performance with time-varying compared polices, whereas adaptive regret focuses on the local behavior with respect to a fixed strategy.
-To the best of our knowledge, dynamic regret and adaptive regret reflect different perspectives of environments, and their relationship is still unclear even for the standard OCO setting~\citep[Sec 5.
-Open Problems]{IJCAI:2020:Zhang}. \textbf{(2)}~Techniques: optimizing either dynamic regret or adaptive regret requires the meta-expert structure to deal with uncertainty of the non-stationary environments.
-However, the specific techniques, especially the way to control switching cost, exhibit significant difference.~\citet{arXiv'20:adaptive-OCOmemory} follow the Follow-the-Leading History framework~\citep{ICML'09:Hazan-adaptive} with a shrinking technique~\citep{COLT'10:OCOmemory} to keep previous experts with a certain probability in order to reduce the switching cost, and thus their $\Ot(\sqrt{T})$ adaptive regret guarantee holds in expectation only.
-The improved result of $\O(\sqrt{\abs{\I}})$ deterministic bound~\citep{arXiv'21:SA-OCOwMemory} is achieved by a very different framework~\citep{ICML'20:Ashok} drawn inspirations from parameter-free online learning.
-By contrast, the key ingredients of our approach are the novel meta-expert decomposition and the switching-cost-regularized loss, which avoid explicitly handling the switching cost of final decisions but directly control the switching cost of meta-algorithm and individual expert-algorithm.
-These mechanisms finally lead to a deterministic dynamic policy regret guarantee for our proposed controller.
+\paragraph{More Discussions.} Online non-stochastic control in non-stationary environments is also recently studied via the measure of \emph{adaptive regret}~\citep{ICML'09:Hazan-adaptive,ICML'15:Daniely-adaptive}---the regret compared to the best policy on any interval in the time horizon.~\citet{arXiv'20:adaptive-OCOmemory} propose the first controller with an $\Ot(\sqrt{T})$ expected adaptive regret on any interval in the total horizon.
+The result is strengthened in a recent work (concurrent to our paper)~\citep{AISTATS'22:SA-OCOwMemory}, which presents a strongly adaptive controller with an $\Ot(\sqrt{\abs{\I}})$ deterministic adaptive regret on any interval $\I \subseteq [T]$.
+The two papers and our work all study non-stationary online control, however, the concerned measures and used techniques are completely different. \textbf{(1)}~Measures: dynamic regret examines the global behavior to ensure a competitive performance with time-varying compared polices, whereas adaptive regret focuses on the local behavior with respect to a fixed strategy.
+Even though a black-box reduction from dynamic regret to adaptive regret has been known in the simpler setting of prediction with expert advice (i.e., online linear optimization over the simplex)~{\citep[Theorem~4]{COLT'15:Luo-AdaNormalHedge}}, the relationship between strongly adaptive regret and universal dynamic regret for online convex optimization over the general setup~\citep[Section~5]{IJCAI:2020:Zhang} remains highly \emph{unclear}, which is even more vague when further taking the switching cost into account. \textbf{(2)}~Techniques: optimizing either dynamic regret or adaptive regret requires the meta-base online ensemble structure to deal with uncertainty of the non-stationary environments.
+However, the specific techniques, especially the way to control switching cost, exhibit significant difference.~\citet{arXiv'20:adaptive-OCOmemory} leverage the Follow-the-Leading-History framework~\citep{ICML'09:Hazan-adaptive} with a shrinking technique~\citep{COLT'10:OCOmemory} to keep previous experts unchanged with a certain probability to reduce the switching cost, so their result holds in expectation only.
+The improved result of $\O(\sqrt{\abs{\I}})$ deterministic strongly adaptive regret bound~\citep{AISTATS'22:SA-OCOwMemory} is achieved by a very different framework drawn inspirations from parameter-free online learning~\citep{ICML'20:Ashok}.
+By contrast, the key ingredients of our approach are the novel meta-base decomposition and the switching-cost-regularized loss, which avoid explicitly handling the switching cost of final decisions but directly control the switching cost of meta-algorithm and individual base-algorithm.
+These mechanisms finally lead to a deterministic dynamic policy regret guarantee for our methods.